D-dot-AT/Stock-Prediction-Neural-Network-and-Machine-Learning-Examples/hyperparameter_tuning/README.md

 ## Hyperparameter Values

-The `hyperparameter_values` dictionary in the code outlines the specific values and ranges we're exploring for each hyperparameter.
+In `convig.py` the `hyperparameter_values` dictionary in the code outlines the specific values and ranges we're exploring for each hyperparameter.
 Adjust the values in this dictionary to search across different hyperparameters.

 ## Search Strategy